Uttarakhand High Court

 The Uttarakhand High Court is the High Court of the state of Uttarakhand in India.
 The Uttarakhand High Court was established on 9 November 2000 after the separation of the state of Uttarakhand from Uttar Pradesh.

 The sanctioned judge strength at the time of creation in 2000 was 7; this was increased to 9 in 2003.
 Justice Ashok Desai was the inaugural holder of the office.
 Former Chief Justices of Uttarakhand Sarosh Homi Kapadia and Jagdish Singh Khehar later went on to become Chief Justice of India.

 History

 The Uttarakhand High Court is a relatively new addition to India's judiciary system.
 The building of Uttarakhand High Court was constructed by Santoni MacDonald in 1900.

 Uttarakhand was carved out from the state of Uttar Pradesh on 9 November 2000 under the Uttar Pradesh Reorganisation Act, 2000.
 The High Court of Uttarakhand was also established on the same day.

 The Uttarakhand High Court is located in Nainital, a scenic hill station in the Kumaon region of the state.

 The High Court initially consisted of just five court rooms but later more court rooms were added.
 A huge Chief Justice Court Block and a Block of Lawyers’ chambers were built in 2007.

 Landmark judgements

-Vinod Prasad Raturi v.
-Union of India

-In 2019, Vinod Prasad Raturi challenged administrative decisions regarding his seniority and postings in Uttarakhand following the formation of the state.
-The matter was initially heard in the Uttarakhand High Court, which emphasized procedural fairness and ruled that affected officers must be given an opportunity to be heard before any departmental action was taken.

-Following the High Court's decision, Vinod Prasad Raturi filed a Special Leave Petition (SLP) in the Supreme Court of India to seek review of certain administrative orders affecting his career.
-On 5 March 2021, the Supreme Court allowed aspects of his petition, directing that the High Court should ensure all affected parties are heard and procedural requirements are fully observed.
-The judgment effectively ruled in favor of Raturi, upholding his claims regarding seniority and procedural fairness, including the allocation of his 2005 cadre.
-This judgment is regarded as a reference point for bureaucratic accountability and fairness in administrative promotions and postings in Uttarakhand.